Len42/Synth/modules/VCO-2131/calibration.md

 Leave the other inputs & outputs unconnected.

-Set the Range switch to the low (bass) setting, the Coarse Tuning knob fully CCW, and Fine Tuning to the centre.
+Set the Range switch to the low (bass) setting, the Coarse Tuning knob fully counter-clockwise, and Fine Tuning to the centre.

+Set the HF TRIM trimmer (RV10) fully counter-clockwise.

 ## Trimming the VCO